Isa-chueh/intro-to-AI-group-6/README.md

 114zu1055 闕云宣 Isa Chueh

 ## Acknowledgments
-Special thanks to prof. Pien,  prof. Owen, Yoyo ,Joanne, Neri and Kevin for all the assistance along the way.
+Special thanks to prof. Pien,  prof. Owen, Yoyo, Joanne, Neri and Kevin for all the assistance along the way.